 Hubs use a variety of methods to support partner Sites, including large group meetings; individual meetings, site visits and professional development; remote communication; and the provision of structural elements like vision and value mapping tools, action planning, stakeholder cultivation, project guides, and tool and material lists.

-This suite of support includes providing professional development for educators and administrators, programming for students, consulting on curriculum or makerspace design, and assisting Sites in creating and launching fundraising campaigns or community building opportunities.
+This suite of support may include providing professional development for educators and administrators, programming for students, consulting on curriculum or makerspace design, and assisting Sites in creating and launching fundraising campaigns or community building opportunities.
 In addition to knowledge sharing with the network, Hubs help “make the case for making” by participating in overall research and program evaluation efforts including data collection with their Sites and telling stories about the work.

 Support Provided by Maker Ed